 Tahiti Village has a complimentary shuttle to the Tropicana and Mirage on the Las Vegas Strip.
 It comes by every 30 minutes between 9 AM and midnight.
 Bring a little cash to tip your driver.

 We used the shuttle during our stay and thought it worked fairly well.
 Either Tropicana or Mirage are within walking distance of most of the popular attractions on the Las Vegas Strip.
-Click the button below to get a list of my family's favorite activities on the Las Vegas Strip.

 I appreciated the complimentary shuttle even more after we had checked out of Tahiti Village, but still had tickets for Shark Reef Aquarium at Mandalay Bay.
 Even in the morning, the Las Vegas Strip can be busy and challenging to navigate.
 Free parking is not as easy to find as it used to be.